8 Days Bulgaria Itinerary: History, Ancient Sites & Monasteries

 • Take the transport in morning from Sofia to Plovdiv, which is about couple of hours by road.
 Plovdiv is the cultural capital of Bulgaria and the second largest city in Bulgaria.
 In the afternoon join a guided walking tour of the historic old town of Plovdiv.

 • In late afternoon visit the Ancient Roman Theatre Of Philippopolis, which is one of the world's best-preserved ancient Roman theatre.
 The theatre was constructed in the 90s of the 1st century AD.
-While in Plovdiv, try to attend a performance in evening at the theatre for an amazing open theatre experience.
+While in Plovdiv, don’t miss the chance to catch an evening performance at the theatre for a truly unforgettable open-air experience.

 Best location to book your stay in Plovdiv is the Old Town area.